idworkin/TurnerKernForaging/TurnerKern_scripts/TurnerKern_MixedModel.md

 This shows similar patterns of quantitative variation for path lengths to previously published sets of lines, like [Reed et. al. 2010 figure 1F](http://www.genetics.org/content/185/3/1009), but somewhat inconsistent with the measures from the same DGRP lines as discussed above.
 There are some lines that are not shared between each set though.

-### Examine the degree of induced colinearity because of imbalance.
+### Examine the degree of induced colinearity caused by any imbalance.
-Same issues with measure this inbalance (through co-linearity applies here).
+Same issues with measuring the potential for confounding effects due to inbalance.
 If someone knows some better approaches for examining the effects of imbalance in randome effect models (in terms of colinearity), please let me know.

 ```r